 Jerry (Zhirong) Zhao

-A native of China, Jerry "Zhirong" Zhao is an associate professor of public administration.
+A native of China, Jerry "Zhirong" Zhao is a professor in public and nonprofit management.
 His research focuses on public budgeting and finance, in particular how local governments generate sufficient revenue under ever-increasing constraints; how state and local fiscal structures affect the pattern and effectiveness of public service delivery; and how public and nonprofit organizations interact with each other in budgetary and service decision making.

 Jerry holds a PhD in Public Administration from the University of Georgia and earned bachelor's and master's degrees in Urban Planning from Tongji University (China).
 In his earlier career as an urban planner, he led many projects for local governments across China, and published journal articles and book chapters on urban renewal and historical preservation.